-- Reward individuals for creating value in the current year that may not be realized on financial statements for several years (reflecting the longer earnings cycle of real estate companies); - Tailor payment amounts based on individual performance; and - Determine amounts that directly correlate to Melcor's financial results.
+- Reward individuals for creating value in the current year that may not be realized on financial statements for several years (reflecting the longer earnings cycle of real estate companies); - · Tailor payments based on individual performance; and - Determine amounts that directly correlate to Melcor's financial results.

-The discretionary incentive for each senior executive is reviewed and approved by the CGCC on the recommendation of the CEO.
+The discretionary incentive for each senior executive is reviewed and approved by the CGCC on the recommendation of the CEO and EVP & CFO as approved and recommended to the CGCC by the Investment Committee.